anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 For example, it will map the user ID range \[0:65535] on the pod to the unprivileged user ID range \[165536:231071] on the host.
 This way the processes running in the pod will have permission to access resources inside the pod only.

-Notice that since `/etc/subuid` entry for user "containers" has a range of 268435456, CRI-O can map up to (268435456 / 65536) = 4096 pods on that host without collision.
+Notice that since the `/etc/subuid` entry for user "containers" has a range of 268435456, CRI-O can map up to (268435456 / 65536) = 4096 pods on that host without collision.

-2. By default CRI-O uses systemd-managed cgroups for containers.
-However, K8s uses legacy cgroups.
+2. By default, CRI-O uses systemd-managed cgroups for containers but K8s uses legacy cgroups.
 Thus, you must either configure CRI-O to use legacy cgroups or alternatively configure K8s to use systemd-managed cgroups.